 This recipe combines simple ingredients resulting in fluffy, tender rice with a bright, tangy flavor.

-- Brown Rice: I use long-grain brown rice as the base for this recipe, but you can decrease the cooking time to make white rice.
+- Brown Rice: I use long-grain brown rice as the base for this recipe, but you can reduce the cooking time to make white rice.
 If you are in a pinch, make ready-made rice and stir in the sauce for a dinnertime short-cut.

 - Salt: Depending on how salty you like your chimichurri sauce, boil the rice in water and a little bit of salt.